aakandarkar/NLP_SearchTool/README.md

 ### `search_offers()`
 Flask route function for the search page ("/search").
 Handles POST requests containing user queries.
 Displays the search results in an HTML table.

+This function is a route handler for the "/search" endpoint in the Flask web application.
+It handles both GET and POST requests related to searching for offers based on user queries.
+Here's a breakdown of its functionality:

+Request Handling: This function checks if the incoming request is a POST request, which means the user has submitted a search query through the search form on the web interface.

+Processing the Query: If it's a POST request, the function retrieves the user's search query from the form data.
+It then calls the vectorize_data_based_on_metadata() function, passing the search query as input.

+Rendering Search Results: The function receives a DataFrame of similar offers and their corresponding similarity scores from the vectorize_data_based_on_metadata() function.
+It adds the similarity scores as a new column to the DataFrame and resets the index for proper display.

+Rendering Templates: If offers are found, the function renders an HTML template called "result.html" and passes the DataFrame as a variable to be displayed in an HTML table.
+If no offers are found, it displays an error message indicating that no similar products were found.

+Error Handling: If any errors occur during the search process or rendering of the template, the function displays a generic error message.

+### `index()`

+This function is a route handler for the root ("/") endpoint in the Flask web application.
+It is responsible for rendering the main interface of the search tool.
+Here's what this function does:

+Rendering the Template: When a user accesses the root URL (the main page), the function renders an HTML template called "index.html."
+This template contains the user interface components, including a search bar and a search button.

+User Interaction: The template allows users to input their search queries and submit them using the search button.
+The form sends a POST request to the /search endpoint when the user submits a query.

+Initial Display: When the main page is accessed initially (not as a result of a search), the function renders the template with the search bar but without any search results.

 ---